getzola/zola/docs/content/documentation/getting-started/configuration.md

 Here are the current `config.toml` sections:
 1. main (unnamed)
+2. markdown
-2. link_checker
+3. link_checker
-3. slugify
+4. slugify
-4. search
+5. search
-5. translations
+6. translations
-6. extra
+7. extra

 **Only the `base_url` variable is mandatory**.
 Everything else is optional.
 All configuration variables used by Zola as well as their default values are listed below: